Lauda Europe

 Lauda Europe Limited is a Maltese low-cost airline operating on behalf of its parent company Ryanair.
-The airline performs wet lease flights for Ryanair and charter services.
+The airline performs wet-lease flights for Ryanair and charter services.

 History

 Lauda Europe is the successor of Austrian carrier Lauda.
 In 2020, Ryanair Holdings closed its Austrian unit in favor of Lauda Europe, a newly established Maltese subsidiary, and transferred Lauda's fleet of 29 Airbus A320 aircraft to the new airline.
 Lauda staff were offered new positions at Lauda Europe.
+The airline received its AOC and formally took flight in September 2020.

 In May 2021, Ryanair Group CEO Michael O'Leary stated that Lauda may move to an all-Boeing 737 fleet.
-On Thursday 13 July 2022 Ryanair Group CEO Michael O'Leary announced that Ryanair would extend the Lauda Europe Airbus A320 leases until 2028.
+However, in July 2022, O'Leary announced that Ryanair would extend the Lauda Europe Airbus A320 leases until 2028.
+In 2024, O'Leary advised he would be looking to extend the leases further and eventually increase Lauda's fleet of Airbus narrow-bodies.